Content delivery networks are used for over 44% of the top million websites, including high-traffic websites like ours.

 When someone visits a website, their computer makes a request for all the files necessary to display the web page.

-If the website is hosted on a single server, then all those files will be requested from that server.
+If the website is hosted on a single server, then all those files will be requested from that origin server.
 This can cause slow load times if the server is located far away from the end user or experiences high traffic volume.

 With a content delivery network, the website’s files are stored on multiple CDN servers worldwide.